paddybyers/Webinos-Platform/RPC/contacts_module/node_contacts_local/README.txt

 To build the node:

-  node-waf configure build install
+  node-waf configure build

-The extension will be build OUTSIDE the source three, in a directory called node_contacts_local.build one level above.
-There you will find a local_contacts.js which interfaces the localcontacts.node C++ module.
+The extension will be built in a directory called "build".

+local_contacts.js interfaces the localcontacts.node C++ module which is built into build/default.

 C++ extension module source files are under the src/ folder.

-standaloneCpp/ folder provides a standalone C++ test and debug program for the basic C++ classes with a CMake file to compile it (it should cross-compile).
+test/standaloneCpp/ folder provides a standalone C++ test and debug program for the basic C++ classes with a CMake file to compile it (it should cross-compile).
 Better use CMake GUI to make this task easier.

-standaloneJS/ folder provides a test.js file to test the C++ wrappers and binding.
+test/standaloneJS/ folder provides a test.js file to test the C++ wrappers and binding.
 To run it, once the extension module has been compiled:

-  cd standaloneJS
+  cd test/standaloneJS
   node test.js